 State lawmakers will consider a bill next session that would allow people on bicycles and electric scooters to treat stop signs as yield signs, and stoplights as stop signs.

-Colorado’s Transportation Legislative Review Committee adopted a draft bill by a 12-4 vote Tuesday, with support from both Democrats and Republicans.
+Colorado’s Transportation Legislative Review Committee adopted a draft bill by a 12-4 vote on Oct.
+5, with support from both Democrats and Republicans.
 It will be introduced in the House next session by prime sponsors state Sen. Faith Winter, D-Westminster, and state Rep. Matthew Gray, D-Broomfield.

 “It’s hard to ask a cyclist to pull out a map and know when they are allowed to do something and when they are not,” Gray told the committee.